BACK

 • Arrive at the hospital on time.

 Note that panniculectomy is not always covered by health insurance.
-It is mostly a cosmetic procedure done to change your appearance.
+It is most often a cosmetic procedure done to change your appearance.
 If it is done for a medical reason, such as hernia, your bills may be covered by your insurance company.
 Be sure to check with your insurance company before the surgery to find out about your benefits.

 After the Procedure